RESEARCH STARTER

 Ideological racism is a system of beliefs in or assertions of the genetic or cultural inferiority of dominated racial groups.
 Ideological racism is incorporated into eugenics theories, into appeals to the Bible by some Christian fundamentalists, and into racist stereotypes held by some Americans in general.
 It sustains some White Americans’ certainty that their advantages and unequal share of resources have been achieved meritoriously, thereby legitimizing both their privileges and the deprivations suffered by minorities.
 Ideological racism functions to blame the victims for their marginalization and to distract from the social circumstances of both the privileged and the impoverished that reproduce their respective superior and inferior social statuses.

 For example, in 1965, Assistant Secretary of Labor Daniel Patrick Moynihan wrote a report that was prepared and published by the US Labor Department's Office of Policy Planning and Review entitled “The Negro Family: The Case for National Action.”
 Sometimes called the Moynihan Report, Moynihan proposed the notion of “cultural deficiency” in the Black community as the cause of the lack of economic equality in American society.
 He described this deficiency as a lack of traditional, stable, nuclear families and the result of single Black women raising children.
 Moynihan counseled “benign neglect” rather than governmental action to assist African Americans.
 Europeans conceptualized race as an ideology to justify colonization.
-They conquered, enslaved, and committed genocide remorselessly, believing non-Europeans were inferiors or members of subhuman species.
+They conquered, enslaved, and committed genocide remorselessly, believing non-Europeans were inferior or members of a subhuman species.
 Modern scientists discredit ideological racism and affirm the equal humanity of all racial and ethnic groups.

 Bibliography